apache/airflow/README.md

 release schedule of Python, nicely summarized in the [Python Developer's Guide](https://devguide.python.org/#status-of-python-branches)

-1. We finish support for python versions when they reach EOL (For python 3.6 it means that we will remove it from being supported on 23.12.2021).
+1. We finish support for Python versions when they reach EOL (For python 3.6 it means that we will remove it from being supported on 23.12.2021).

 2. The "oldest" supported version of Python is the default one.
 "Default" is only meaningful in terms of